 Dental X-rays can reveal a lot about your oral health.
 This includes:

 X-rays help detect cavities that may not be visible during a regular examination.
-This is important because early detection can prevent the need for more extensive and costly treatments down the road.
+This is important because early detection can prevent the need for more extensive treatments down the road.

 X-rays expose the extent of gum disease and help Dr. Sokoly determine the appropriate treatment.